worktheclock/replit.github.io/tutorials/graphql-project-part-2.md

 # GraphQL Project: Part 2

 [Part 1](./graphql-project-part-1) of this project showed us how to set up the initial GraphQL endpoint and create our queries.
-The remaining step is simply to transform the data into a fully functional website.
+The remaining step is to transform the data into a fully functional website.

-We will do this by means of discussing the following:
+We will do this by completing the following steps:

 - [GraphQL Project: Part 2](#graphql-project-part-2)
   - [App Shell](#app-shell)